 To reiterate what I said in last week’s recap, I again felt like the scene was one that belonged in the first episode of the show, as it just feels out of place to devote time to Goodweather’s home life, when such major shit is going down in the city.
 Again, nothing wrong with character development, but I’d much rather see Goodweather as CDC badass, than absent father.

 Much of ‘Gone Smooth’ documented the further decay of the plane’s four survivors, beginning with goth rocker Gabriel Bolivar.
-Using death metal makeup to cover-up his sickness, Bolivar eventually realized he couldn’t hide towards the end of the episode, wiping off the makeup in a scene that was reminiscent of the opening sequence with Eichorst.
+Using death metal makeup to cover-up his sickness, Bolivar eventually realized he couldn’t hide toward the end of the episode, wiping off the makeup in a scene that was reminiscent of the opening sequence with Eichorst.

 His hair falling out and his eyes bright red, Bolivar next went full Brundlefly, with his dick literally falling off into the toilet, as he attempted to urinate.
 He nonchalantly flushed his penis down the toilet and then turned toward the camera, revealing that he’s now essentially become a human Ken doll – the vampires on the show are sex-less, it seems.